aditya-167/Realtime-Earthquake-forecasting/README.md

 1. Below is the auc score for **adaboost RandomForest classifier** with 0.916 which is slightly lower than Decision tree classifier
 2. Moreover when we look at **confusion matrix**, `False Negative=38` and `Recall score = 0.8' can be observed which is slightly higher than recall score of decision tree.
 Thus performs better than decision tree adabooost

-**XGBoost model**
+Random forest gets best estimator with `max_depth = 7` and `max_feature = sqrt(features)`

+model selection is based on metrics score after comaparing all the algorithm score **XGBoost model**

 ![XGBoost](https://github.com/aditya-167/Realtime-Earthquake-forecasting/blob/master/Images/XGboost.jpg)

 1. I have also tested with xgboost model below with similar parameters as I got above, since grid search CV was taking lot of time for xgboost.

 2. As we can see this significantly gives higher AUC score of almost 0.0.98 and also `False negative = 37` which is similar Random Forest adaboost but xgboost has higher True positive and less False Positve compared to Random forest adaboost. i.e `Recall score = 0.805` which is similar adaboost Random Forrest tree.
 But XGboost is really good at classifying positive and negative classes and also better `aur_roc_score = 0.98193`.

 We can see above that xgboost algorithm has higher auc score (0.9819) than adaboost decision tree and random forest, as it is evident from the ROC curve.
 Hence we consider xgboost for prediction of live data and deployment in the application.